 - Support & Other Links

-*** Note: “Defunded” means that the system is no longer funded, operated or maintained as part of Compute Canada’s national cyberinfrastructure platform, which is funded through the Canada Foundation for Innovation’s (CFI) Major Science Initiatives (MSI) program.
-After this time the system is no longer available for use by Compute Canada or WestGrid users.
+Note: “Defunded” means that the system is no longer funded, operated or maintained as part of Compute Canada’s national cyberinfrastructure platform, which is funded through the Canada Foundation for Innovation’s (CFI) Major Science Initiatives (MSI) program.
+After this time the system may not be available for use by Compute Canada or WestGrid users.

 Once a system has been defunded, local institutions may choose to keep a system running, at their own cost and discretion.
 This may result in usage limited to a certain group of users (e.g. only those from the local institution).

 Users are encouraged to contact the Site Lead of the defunded system for further information.***

 "Decommissioned" means the system is no longer in operation and has been retired from all further service.

 |Orcinus||University of British Columbia||